Ag Allies: Animal Protein: State of the Sector (July 25, 2023)

 Ag Allies: Landscape-Shifting Legal Developments (August 18, 2021)

-The next session in NC Chamber’s Ag Allies webinar series shared insights with North Carolina’s agribusiness and food community on recent legal developments and their impact on the sector.
+This session in NC Chamber’s Ag Allies webinar series shared insights with North Carolina’s agribusiness and food community on recent legal developments and their impact on the sector.
 Topics included Proposition 12 litigation, Pacific Legal Institute’s win, and an update on the NC Right to Farm law.
-Session concluded with Q&A. Watch here.
+Attendees had the opportunity to address legal issues specific to their local business operation.
+Watch here.

 The development of sustainable food systems — producing, processing, transporting, and consuming food — has taken a center stage for business leaders and communities worldwide.
 In addition to North Carolina’s robust agriculture industry, our state’s animal processing and manufacturing sector is the second-largest in the nation.
 This webinar, presented in collaboration with Melissa San Miguel, Head of Americas and Policy at Red Flag, provided attendees with an overview of the driving forces behind shaping the landscape of food manufacturing, and how it might impact their business.
 Topics included trends influencing food systems, snapshot and goals of the UN Food Systems Summit, and policy and regulatory predictions.
 Session concluded with Q&A. Watch here.